KMORaza/Brushless_DC_Motor_Simulation_App/README.md

 This software simulates a brushless DC motor and I wrote this software in C# programming language.
 This software is a robust tool for simulation of brushless DC motor yet it can be said that development of this software is still in progress because I have in mind some more features which I might integrate into it whenever my schedule allows.
 So I'll write enhanced version of this software when I'll get enough time but I ain't sure about when I'll get sufficient time. _(April 16 2025)_

-**Update**:- Since I wanted to improve this software, I have incorporated some of the features.
-I have written [enhanced version](https://github.com/KMORaza/Brushless_DC_Motor_Simulation_App/tree/main/Brushless%20DC%20Motor%20Simulation%20App/BrushlessDCMotorSimulation) of this software. _(April 18 2025)_
+**Update**:- Because I wanted to improve this software, I have incorporated some more improvements.
+I have written the [enhanced version](https://github.com/KMORaza/Brushless_DC_Motor_Simulation_App/tree/main/Brushless%20DC%20Motor%20Simulation%20App/BrushlessDCMotorSimulation) of this software. _(April 18 2025)_

 ---